 I love the theater.
-I’ve seen Wicked twice, saw The Addams Family Musical in New York City and many other great plays.
+Ive seen Wicked twice, saw The Addams Family Musical in New York City, and many other great plays.
 Live theater has always amazed me because so many things could go wrong.
-When you think of all the mistakes actors make while filming, it makes it even more amazing that the actors on stage dont make more mistakes.
+When you think of all the mistakes actors make while filming, it is even more impressive that the actors on stage dont make more mistakes.

 In my freshmen year of high school, I volunteered at the school theater for service hours.
-I didn’t really do much, I just ran flowers backstage to the performers, I did other stuff but I can’t remember what.
-It was a pretty sweet deal, I got service hours and I got to see the play for free.
-I still remember the first play I saw in high school, A Flea in her Ear.
-That was one funny play and it was done so well.
+I didnt do much.
+I remember running flowers backstage to the performer, but not much else.
+It was a pretty sweet deal.
+I got service hours and saw the play for free.
+I still remember the first play I saw in high school, A Flea in Her Ear.
+That was one funny play, and it was so well done.

-I’m going to give you all a heads up about this story, the two cute brothers that Callie meets are twins and they are both gay.
-It’s more obvious for one of them.
-I’m only telling you this because there are one or two scenes that might make people uncomfortable.
-I know if I saw one of these scenes in real life I’d be all “What’s happening right now?’
+Im going to give you all a heads up about this story, the two cute brothers that Callie meets are twins, and they are both gay.
+Its more obvious for one of them.
+Im only telling you this because there are one or two scenes that might make people uncomfortable.
+If I saw one of these scenes in real life, Id be all, Whats happening right now?

-I felt kind of bad for Callie because throughout the book the boys she liked are either jerks or gay.
-And you can’t really blame the boys in the book for being jerks because they’re still young, they’re still learning.
+I felt bad for Callie because, throughout the book, the boys she liked were either jerks or gay.
+And you cant really blame the boys in the book for being jerks because theyre still young.
+Theyre still learning.
 Middle school is a confusing time.
-You’re growing up, your hormones are racing, and it’s a tough time.
-Middle school relationships are really just practice so you’ll know what not to do in the future.
+Youre growing up, your hormones are racing, and its a tough time.
+Middle school relationships are just practice, so youll know what not to do in the future.

-If you enjoyed the book Short by Holly Goldberg Sloan and ‘Julie’s Greenroom’, you’ll enjoy this graphic novel.
+If you like the book Short by Holly Goldberg Sloan and Julies Greenroom, youll enjoy this graphic novel.

 The first theater in North America was built in 1716 in colonial Williamsburg, Virginia.